Australian Biological Resources Study

 Introduction

 The group is worldwide in distribution but for Australia most species are undescribed.
-Although only 26 species are so far recorded, a revision currently in progress indicates that the true size of the fauna is close to 400 species, and includes a greater proportion of reduced-winged species compared with other regions.
+Although 75 species are so far recorded the true size of the fauna could be up to 400 species, and includes a greater proportion of reduced-winged species compared with other regions.

 Doryctines are mostly ectoparasitoids of wood-boring coleopteran larva and consequently are commonly collected near fallen trees and rotting logs.
 A few species have also been reared from lepidopteran and sawfly larvae.
 Several Australian species are being used as biological control agents overseas against beetle pests of eucalypts.